mrturcot/Gentoo-Stuff/README.md

 Further edit the configs to your liking if you so choose && emerge @everything!
 <sub>kernel not included, however you could possibley use a kernel.bin [LAME!!!] eg. sys-kernel/
+gentoo-kernel-bin</sub>

-gentoo-kernel-bin (i have not tested this) Moreover, i do provide my .config for "6.0.8-gentoo-sources" super trimmed down kernel (10MB) shared in "/stuff".
-This is for AMD Ryzen 2700 znver1!.
-I guess it would work for other with same chip, maybe?
-Untested... </sub>
+(i have not tested this) Moreover, i do provide my .config for current "6.0.8-gentoo-sources" super trimmed down kernel (10MB) shared in "/stuff".
+This is for AMD Ryzen 2700 x470 znver1!.
+I guess it would work for other with same chipset [*not* as a drop in but maybe a start/base?], (running "make menuconfig" in the activily set gentoo kernel sources "/usr/src/linux" would be 100% manditory as other hardware specifications would need to be set for your setup...)
+Untested...

 ```
  System GCC-LTO with Graphite